BradleyCulley/bradleyculley.github.io/_posts/2026-broken-01-13-slivers-of-nature.md

 <hr/>

 <p>
-<b>My father used to say places like the sliver of forest at the edge of a parking lot are somehow more wild than even deep nature.</b>
+<b>My father used to say that places like the sliver of forest at the edge of a parking lot are somehow more wild than even deep nature.</b>
 </p>

 <hr/>

 <p>
 From mid-2018 to early 2020, I lived in Northeastern Virginia.
-A nice thing about Northeastern Virginia is the miniature parks one finds sprinkled throughout its suburban neighborhoods.
+A nice thing about Northeastern Virginia is the miniature parks one finds sprinkled through its suburban neighborhoods.
 </p>

 <p>
 One day, I chanced across a video of a person walking in a park in the rain, and the park randomly turned out to be right nearby.
-The park is Pimmit View Park in Falls Church, Virginia, and this is the video (click to watch it in a new tab):<br/>
+The park is Pimmit View Park in Falls Church, Virginia.
+This is the video (click to watch it in a new tab):<br/>
 <a href="https://www.youtube.com/watch?v=ynLpZGegiJE" target="_blank">
     <img src="https://bradleyculley.github.io/images/Pimmit-View-Park-Video.png"/>
 </a>